serfriz/caddy-custom-builds/README.md

 docker exec -w /etc/caddy $caddy_container_id caddy reload
 ```

-To create an [alias](https://phoenixnap.com/kb/linux-alias-command) for the `caddy reload` command to make it more convenient to use, add the following line to your `~/.bashrc` or `~/.zshrc` file:
+It is possible to create an [alias](https://phoenixnap.com/kb/linux-alias-command) for the `caddy reload` command to make it more convenient to use by adding the following line to your `~/.bashrc` or `~/.zshrc` file:

 ```sh
 alias caddy-reload="docker exec -w /etc/caddy $(docker ps | grep caddy | awk '{print $1;}') caddy reload"
 ```

-Once you have added the alias to the appropriate file, you will need to source the file for the changes to take effect.
+Once you have added the alias to the appropriate file, you will need to source it for the changes to take effect.
 You can do this by running `source ~/.bashrc` or `source ~/.zshrc` in your terminal.
 After this, you will be able to use the `caddy-reload` alias in your terminal sessions.

 ## Configuration